 8 Things that can take the fun out of blogging

-- You don’t have a content strategy.
+- Having no content strategy.

-- You’re too tired to blog.
+- You’re always too tired to write your posts.

 These are just some of the things that can take the fun out of blogging for you, and I’m sure there are many more that I’ve missed out.